kaixxx/noScribe/README_tmp.md

         - Hit enter and follow the instructions on the screen.
     - Start noScribe and/or noScribeEdit by double-clicking the app within your applications.
 - **Older Macs with Intel processors**</br>
-   **Note: Version 0.6.2 on Intel based Macs is currently experimental and may not fully work.
-Please help us testing it.
-[You can download it here.](https://github.com/kaixxx/noScribe/discussions/143) </br>
-    Otherwise, you can use the stable version version 0.5:**
-    - for macOS Sonoma (14) and Sequoia (15): [https://drive.switch.ch/index.php/s/EIVup04qkSHb54j?path=%2FnoScribe%20vers.%200.5%2FmacOS%2Fx86_64%20(Intel)](https://drive.switch.ch/index.php/s/EIVup04qkSHb54j?path=%2FnoScribe%20vers.%200.5%2FmacOS%2Fx86_64%20(Intel))
-    - for macOS 11 (Big Sur), 12 (Monterey) and 13 (Ventura): [https://drive.switch.ch/index.php/s/EIVup04qkSHb54j?path=%2FnoScribe%20vers.%200.5%2FmacOS%2Fx86_64_legacy%20(old%20Intel)](https://drive.switch.ch/index.php/s/EIVup04qkSHb54j?path=%2FnoScribe%20vers.%200.5%2FmacOS%2Fx86_64_legacy%20(old%20Intel))
+   **Note: Version 0.7 is currently not available for Intel based Macs due to incompatibilities with the newest pyannote release.
+You can, however, still use  version 0.6: [https://drive.switch.ch/index.php/apps/files/?dir=/noScribe/noScribe%20releases/noScribe%20vers.%200.6/macOS/x86_64%20(Intel)&fileid=8266174681](https://drive.switch.ch/index.php/apps/files/?dir=/noScribe/noScribe%20releases/noScribe%20vers.%200.6/macOS/x86_64%20(Intel)&fileid=8266174681).**
+    - You can find even older versions here: [https://drive.switch.ch/index.php/s/EIVup04qkSHb54j](https://drive.switch.ch/index.php/s/EIVup04qkSHb54j)
-    - Note: Unfortunately, we are currently not able to sign the x86_64 package correctly, so you will get a warning that noScribe and noScribeEdit are from unregistered developers.
+    - Unfortunately, we are not able to sign the x86_64 package correctly, so you will get a warning that noScribe and noScribeEdit are from unregistered developers.
 You have to manually allow noScribe and noScribeEdit to be executed, if your Gatekeeper is active.
 Follow these steps:
     - Double-click the downloaded dmg-file.
     - Drag noScribe and noScribeEdit into the link to your applications folder (labeled "drag both here to install").
     - Start noScribe by double-clicking the app within your applications folder.
 You will get an error that noScribe is from an unregistered developer.
 Do the same with the noScribe Editor.